-This week marked the fourth full slate of NCAA lacrosse games with several of our 2013 Collegiate Draftees taking the field with their respective teams.
-The Ohio Machine currently holds the rights to the players named in bold below.
-No NCAA player has made any commitment (express or implied) to play in Major League Lacrosse following graduation.
+This week marked the fourth full slate of NCAA lacrosse games.
+Here is a quick recap of some of the key NCAA Division I games this past week.
+The Machine currently holds the rights to the players named in bold, but no NCAA player has made any commitment, express or implied, to play in Major League Lacrosse following graduation.